- Summer Term

 - Lake County Backpacking Trip

 Summer in the HMI cabins means lounging on the decks, setting up hammocks, gathering around the woodstove on a cool night, and making a close community of friends.
-Each single-sex cabin houses 7-10 students, uses solar-powered lighting, and has plenty of space for your summer belongings.
-While you spend much of your time out enjoying the Colorado summer, your evenings in your cabin will be a favorite memory.
+Each single-sex cabin houses 7-12 students, uses solar-powered lighting, and has plenty of space for everyone’s belongings.
+Cabins offer the many of the comforts of home, with a unique opportunity to learn about community through living in close quarters with 10 other teenagers—keeping things clean and tidy, deciding on cabin expectations, and, ultimately, sharing a room!
+While students spend much of their time outside enjoying the Colorado summer, evenings in the cabins will be a favorite memory.

-Every student will be in a group with 3-5 of their peers and a faculty advisor.
-Your faculty advisor will meet with you individually as well as in a group setting.
+Every student is assigned a faculty advisor, and will be in an advisory group with 3-5 other students.
+Each advisor pays special attention to his/her advisees’ overall wellbeing.
+Advisors will meet with their advisees both individually and in a group, for lunch and adventures off campus for dinner in Leadville.
 Advisors quickly become friends as you discuss academics, wilderness, personal philosophies, and more.